 For a truly special occasion, book your seats at Michelin-starred restaurants in Singapore.

-- 42 establishments have earned at least one coveted Michelin Star in 2025 (a drop from 51 restaurants in 2024)
+- 45 establishments have earned at least one coveted Michelin Star in 2026 (a rise from 42 restaurants in 2025)

-- Sushi Sakuta is promoted to two Michelin stars
+- Yong Fu is promoted to one Michelin star, while Seroja has climbed up to two Michelin stars

 - Total three Michelin-starred restaurants: 3